josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/♻️_declining_ore_grades_and_the_end_of_substitution_myths.md

 - ecological strain
 - overconfidence in substitution pathways

 By the time market signals fully reflect physical limits, significant environmental and structural impacts may already be in motion.

 ---

 ### 6. Degrowth as depletion-aware economics

-Degrowth can be interpreted here as a form of **material realism**, rather than purely ideological positioning.
+Degrowth can be interpreted in this context as one framework that attempts to align economic activity with material constraints, rather than assuming indefinite expansion through substitution or efficiency gains.

 It acknowledges that:
 - extraction curves tend to decline over time